Lawrencium-103/RetailAnalysis/README.md

 ****This is for Retail Analysis Optimization****

-In the Retail Price Optimization Model with Machine Learning project, I wanted to get better at setting the right prices for our products.
+In the Retail Price Optimization Model with Machine Learning project, I wanted to get better at setting the right prices for retail  products.
-This project was super important because it helped me understand what prices make our customers happy and also help our business grow.
+This project was super important because it helped me understand what prices make customers happy and also help  business grow.
-By using cool computer tricks, I figured out the best prices that make everyone happy – our customers and our company.
+Figuring out the best prices that make everyone happy – both the customers and company.
+So i thought that, it is a sensible thing to consider and do in retail business.
-This project made me better at making money and keeping our customers happy when selling stuff in stores.
+This project made me better benchamrking retail price while keeping customers happy.

 ****Distribution of Total Price****
 ![image](https://github.com/Lawrencium-103/RetailAnalysis/assets/51963311/07d41a0c-3dd4-47d6-8b23-a59cc0764b16)